github/codeql/docs/codeql/codeql-language-guides/customizing-library-models-for-java.rst

 For most practical purposes the sixth value is not relevant.
 The remaining values are used to define the **access path**, the **kind**, and the **provenance** (origin) of the sink.

-- The seventh value **Argument[0]** is the access path to the first argument passed to the method, which means that this is the location of the sink.
+- The seventh value **Argument[0]** is the **access path** to the first argument passed to the method, which means that this is the location of the sink.
 - The eighth value **sql** is the kind of the sink.
 The sink kind is used to define for which queries the sink is in scope.
+In this case SQL injection queries.
 - The ninth value **manual** is the provenance of the sink, which is used to identify the origin of the sink.

 Example: Taint source from the **java.net** package.
 ----------------------------------------------------
-In this example we will see, how to define the return value from the **getInputStream** method as a remote source.
+In this example we will see, how to define the return value from the **getInputStream** method as a **remote** source.
-This is the **getInputStream** method in the **Socket** class, which is located in the 'java.net' package.
+This is the **getInputStream** method in the **Socket** class, which is located in the **java.net** package.
 Please note that this source is already added to the CodeQL Java analysis.

 .. code-block:: java

    public static InputStream tainted(Socket socket) throws IOException {
-       InputStream stream = socket.getInputStream(); // The return value of this method is a remote source. return stream;
+       InputStream stream = socket.getInputStream(); // The return value of this method is a remote source of taint. return stream;
    }